WebbyLab/eslint-plugin-more/docs/prefer-includes.md

-# Forces the use of Array.prototype.includes instead of indexOf() if it is equal to -1
+# Forces the use of Array.prototype.includes instead of indexOf()

 ## Rule Details